 "My study abroad trips were obviously wildly different in their own ways," says Peter, "but similar in how rich the learning potential is when we find ourselves experiencing an entirely different culture and environment for the first time."

-For his senior capstone experience, Peter worked as a Naturalist at the Marshy Point Nature Center where he had the opportunity to put the concepts and processes he learned throughout his school career to work.
+For his senior capstone experience, Peter worked as a Naturalist at the Marshy Point Nature Center where he had the opportunity to put the concepts he learned throughout his school career to work.
 There he designed curriculum, created activities, and led environmental education programs for children.